tendermint/tendermint/docs/getting-started/#02-first-app.md

 go get -u github.com/tendermint/abci/cmd/...
 ```

-If there is an error, download the `glide` tool to pin the dependencies:
+If there is an error, install and run the `glide` tool to pin the dependencies:

 ```
 go get github.com/Masterminds/glide